projectcontour/contour/design/secure-communication.md

 ## High-Level Design

 We will add configuration to Contour, both for `contour serve` and `contour bootstrap`, to have Contour and Envoy use a shared CA and a keypair each.
-This will allow a basic split deployment with minimal changes to the current code, using simple Secret mounts into file locations in both a Contour Deployment and Envoy deployment or DaemonSet.
+This will allow a basic split deployment, using simple Secret mounts into file locations in both a Contour Deployment and Envoy deployment or DaemonSet.

-The generation of the certificates and their placement into Secrets in an operable and maintainable way is not in scope for this change, only a basic illustration in the example deployment YAMLs and Howto.
+The generation of the certificates and their placement into Secrets is not in scope for this change, only a basic illustration in the example deployment YAMLs and Howto.
 However, see [Future Work](#future-work) for more info.

 ## Detailed Design - mTLS